Selling to the council

-All Council services involve procurement.
+All our services involve procurement.
 Procurement can range from engaging a contractor to build a school through to purchasing pens and pencils for Resource use.

-Procurement in the Public Sector is subject to the Law of Scotland and the way in which the Council purchase works, supplies and services is governed by these laws.
+Procurement in the Public Sector is subject to the Law of Scotland and the way in which we purchase works, supplies, and services is governed by these laws.

 Procurement Law and Regulation

-The legislative framework is supplemented by the Council’s Standing Orders on Contracts which set out the provisions which must be adhered to at all times when procuring works, supplies or services regardless of the value of the requirement.
+The legislative framework is supplemented by our Standing Orders on Contracts which set out the provisions that must be adhered to at all times when procuring works, supplies, or services regardless of the value of the requirement.

-The Procurement Service is based within Finance and Corporate Resources and supports the delivery of works, supplies and services to the annual value of £420 million.
-The Procurement Service has a key role in both supporting and governing how supplies, works and services are obtained which includes, but is not limited to, high value contract delivery, continuous improvement of procurement processes (in line with Scottish Procurement Regulations) and the delivery of procurement efficiencies, guidance and advice.
+The Procurement Service is based within Finance and Corporate Resources and supports the delivery of works, supplies, and services to an annual value of £420 million.
+The Procurement Service has a key role in both supporting and governing how supplies, works, and services are obtained which includes but is not limited to, high value contract delivery, continuous improvement of procurement processes (in line with Scottish Procurement Regulations), and the delivery of procurement efficiencies, guidance and advice.

-The Procurement Service is responsible for securing best value for money by procuring works, supplies and services that best meet the Council's requirements.
-Best value for money may be determined by a number of factors including quality, service and delivery against price, whole life cost, maintenance and running and disposal costs.
+The Procurement Service is responsible for securing best value for money by procuring works, supplies, and services that best meet requirements.
+Best value for money may be determined by a number of factors including quality, service, and delivery against price, whole life cost, maintenance, and running and disposal costs.

 The main areas of work for the Procurement Service are:

-- Delivering Community Benefits for the Council through contract arrangement
+- Delivering Community Benefits for the council through a contract arrangement

 - Providing professional procurement guidance and advice

-- Ensuring compliance with applicable procurement law and the Council’s Standing Orders on Contracts
+- Ensuring compliance with applicable procurement law and our Standing Orders on Contracts

 - Promoting sustainable procurement

-- Ensuring procurement helps deliver the Council's key corporate objectives
+- Ensuring procurement helps deliver our key corporate objectives

-The Contract Register is a record of all contracts used by the Council where the contract value exceeds £2,500.
-This includes contracts awarded by the Council and contracts used by the Council but awarded by other bodies e.g. Scotland Excel and Procurement Scotland.
+The Contract Register is a record of all contracts used by the us where the contract value exceeds £5,000.
+This includes contracts awarded by us and contracts used by us but awarded by other bodies, for example, Scotland Excel and Procurement Scotland.